vfarcic/devops24/manuscript/06-jenkins-setup.md

 Copy the output, return to Jenkins UI, and paste it into the *Secret Access Key* field.

-Now with all the credentials information filled in, we need to press the *Add* button to store it and return to the EC2 configuration screen.
+With the credentials information filled in, we need to press the *Add* button to store it, and return to the EC2 configuration screen.

 Please choose the newly created credentials and select *us-east-2* as the *Region*.